mirajehossain/java-training-cpi-june-2026/JAVA-REFERENCE.md

 Swing is Java's built-in library for building **desktop GUI (Graphical User Interface) applications** — windows, buttons, text fields, tables, and everything visual you see in a desktop app.

+#### Technical Evolution:
+Swing was introduced in 1998 to resolve the limitations of the original Abstract Window Toolkit (AWT).
+While AWT wrapped native platform components—causing design inconsistencies and performance overhead—Swing painted widgets itself to guarantee uniform rendering.
+Oracle has since introduced JavaFX as the modern successor for richer internet applications and hardware acceleration.
+However, Swing remains widely active for legacy code maintenance and industrial desktop systems

 ### Where it comes from

 Swing is part of the **Java Standard Library** (no extra download needed).
 It lives in the `javax.swing` package.
 You import it like this: